 - Children.
 For some folks having kids is a deal-breaker.
 Never assume your partner wants kids or is not open to having kids with you even if they have children from a previous marriage.

 - Sexual Needs.
 Not everyone has the same level of energy or drive for sexual engagement.
-When people initially meet, their sexual drive is peaked due to the excitement of a new and fresh relationship.
+When people initially meet, their sexual drive is piqued due to the excitement of a new and fresh relationship.
 However, the libido can drop or increase with time, and you may find yourself wishing for more or less sex, which can contribute to many issues.
 Incapable sex drives can lead to feelings of rejection, isolation, and cheating as well as trigger sexual PTSD and other physical frustrations.

 - Economic Goals.
 Money is a mood changer, especially when one partner spends more than the other.
 Unequal financial contributions to household bills, groceries, or entertainment costs can lead to resentment and feelings of being used.
 Make sure you have an agreement on how household bills or entertainment costs are going to be managed.
-Never assume the other person understand your views on spending money.
+Never assume the other person understands your views on spending money.

 - Entertainment and Activities.
 When we first meet, there is a certain amount of energy and time spent on amusing each other, which contributes to the idea that we are fun and meant to spend our lives together.
 Unfortunately, as time moves forward, we get used to each other and forget to have fun.
-Standard sets in, and we focus on bills, household maintenance, work, and kids and eventually fail to have fun.
+Ordinary life sets in, and we focus on bills, household maintenance, work, and kids and eventually fail to have fun.
 Make sure you are on the same page when it comes to finding a balance between what has to be done and what you’d rather be doing!